Source code for buildtest.cli.buildspec

 [docs] def print_paths(self): """This method print buildspec paths, this implements command ``buildtest buildspec find --paths``""" for path in self.paths: console.print(path)

-[docs]def show_buildspecs(test_names, configuration, theme=None): """This is the entry point for ``buildtest buildspec show`` command which will print content of buildspec based on name of test.
+[docs] def show_buildspecs(test_names, configuration, theme=None): """This is the entry point for ``buildtest buildspec show`` command which will print content of buildspec based on name of test.
 Args: test_names (list): List of test names to show content of file configuration (buildtest.config.SiteConfiguration): Instance of SiteConfiguration class theme (str, optional): Color theme to choose.
-This is the Pygments style (https://pygments.org/docs/styles/#getting-a-list-of-available-styles) which is specified by ``--theme`` option """ cache = BuildspecCache(configuration=configuration) theme = theme or "monokai" error_msg = [] visited = set() for name in test_names: if name not in cache.get_names(): error_msg.append(f"[red]Unable to find test {name} in cache") continue buildspec = cache.lookup_buildspec_by_name(name) if buildspec not in visited: visited.add(buildspec) console.rule(buildspec) with open(buildspec) as fd: syntax = Syntax(fd.read(), "yaml", theme=theme) console.print(syntax) if error_msg: for line in error_msg: console.print(line)
+This is the Pygments style (https://pygments.org/docs/styles/#getting-a-list-of-available-styles) which is specified by ``--theme`` option """ cache = BuildspecCache(configuration=configuration) theme = theme or "monokai" error_msg = [] visited = set() for name in test_names: if not is_test_name_in_cache(name, cache): error_msg.append(f"Invalid test name: {name}") continue buildspec = cache.lookup_buildspec_by_name(name) if buildspec not in visited: print_file_content( file_path=buildspec, title=buildspec, lexer="yaml", theme=theme ) visited.add(buildspec) if error_msg: for line in error_msg: console.print(line, style="bold red")

-[docs]def buildspec_maintainers( configuration, breakdown=None, terse=None, header=None, color=None, name=None, row_count=None, ): """Entry point for ``buildtest buildspec maintainers`` command.
+[docs] def buildspec_maintainers( configuration, breakdown=None, terse=None, header=None, color=None, name=None, row_count=None, count=None, pager=None, ): """Entry point for ``buildtest buildspec maintainers`` command.
 Args: configuration (buildtest.config.SiteConfiguration): instance of type SiteConfiguration terse (bool, optional): Print in terse mode header (bool, optional): If True disable printing of headers color (bool, optional): Print output of table with selected color name (str, optional): List all buildspecs corresponding to maintainer name.
 This command is specified via ``buildtest buildspec maintainers find <name>`` row_count (bool, opotional): Print row count of the maintainer table.
-This command is specified via ``buildtest --row-count buildspec maintainers -l`` """ cache = BuildspecCache( configuration=configuration, terse=terse, header=header, color=color ) if row_count: print(len(cache.list_maintainers())) return if breakdown: cache.print_maintainers_by_buildspecs() return if name: cache.print_maintainers_find(name=name) return cache.print_maintainer()
+This command is specified via ``buildtest --row-count buildspec maintainers -l`` count (int, optional): Number of entries to display in output.
+This argument contains value of ``buildtest buildspec maintainers --count`` pager (bool, optional): Enable paging of output """ cache = BuildspecCache( configuration=configuration, terse=terse, header=header, color=color, pager=pager, ) if row_count: print(len(cache.list_maintainers())) return if breakdown: cache.print_maintainers_by_buildspecs() return if name: cache.print_maintainers_find(name=name) return cache.print_maintainer(row_count=row_count, count=count, pager=pager)